Inkluzitron/Inkluzitron/README.md

 ## What you need to know?

 - If you add a new configuration section, remember to include it in `appsettings.json`, so that the others know what you've added and don't have a hard time adjusting their own config files.
-- Use PRs (Pull Requests) to add features or make changes. **NO ONE** may push directly to the `master` branch.
+- Use PRs (pull requests) to add features or make changes. **NO ONE** may push directly to the `master` branch.
 - If you are not sure or don't know how to do something, **don't be shy about asking others** for help.
-- Check console (stdout, stderr) for logs.
+- Check the console (stdout, stderr) for any logs.
-- This project uses a dependency injection container.
+- This project uses a dependency-injection container.
 It's required by the Discord.NET library.
 - If you want to add something, just follow these steps (everything should load automatically):
-  - Create a new class in the `Modules/` directory (and namespace).
+  1) Create a new class in the `Modules/` directory (and namespace).
-  - Inherit from the `ModuleBase` class.
+  2) Inherit from the `ModuleBase` class.
-  - Enjoy!
+  3) Enjoy!